wherzberg/Graph-Convolutional-Newton-type-Method/README.md

 This file can be run to test a series of previously trained and saved networks.
 The saved networks are loaded in and applied to new data not used during training.
 The new test data is saved in a subfolder called 'data'.

 ---

+**Package Versions**

+Note the following package versions were used when creating and testing these files Python (3.8.8)
+PyTorch (1.7.1)